MikeG404/MikeG404/README.md

 Hello, my name's **Mike**, I have Computer Science Degree and a Javascript Fullstack developer certificate.

-I'm passionnate about new technologies with a fondness for Frontend.
+I'm passionnate about new technologies with a fondness for Frontend and especialy fo REACT.
 I started at 12 and I lost sight coding since that age.

 Now I'm ready stopping avoiding what I love and will **PUSHING** stuff every day!

 ## Obectives
-- [ ] Making project on Frontend Mentor (fill my portfolio and improving my skills)
 - [ ] Create my portfolio
 - [ ] Learn Three.js
 - [ ] Open my own company